World Health Organization declares new variant of concern named omicron | CBC News

 In addition, he said the discovery of a new variant shows the importance of ensuring everyone in the world has access to the vaccine, because variants originate among unvaccinated people.

-South Africa's daily infection rate nearly doubled on Thursday to 2,465.
-South Africa's National Institute for Communicable Diseases (NICD) did not attribute the resurgence to the new variant, though local scientists suspect it may be the cause.
+"This virus can evolve in the absence of adequate levels of vaccination.
+It's upsetting that it takes this to happen to get the point across," Richard Lessells, a South Africa-based infectious disease expert, told Reuters.

-Only 24 per cent of South Africa's population had been vaccinated against COVID-19 as of Friday, according to the Johns Hopkins coronavirus research centre.
+Only 24 per cent of South Africa's population had been vaccinated against COVID-19, according to the Johns Hopkins coronavirus research centre.
 The number of shots being given per day is also relatively low, at less than 130,000.
-That's significantly below the government's target of 300,000 per day.
+That's significantly below the government's target of 300,000.

+While the continent struggled initially to obtain sufficient doses, some countries, including South Africa, now have too much stock, with vaccine hesitancy and apathy slowing the inoculation campaign.

+South Africa has been the country worst affected in Africa in terms of total reported COVID-19 cases and deaths, with nearly three million infections and more than 89,000 deaths since the start of the pandemic.
+It had been experiencing a lull after a severe third wave of infections, until last week when new infections started to pick up.

 The coronavirus that causes COVID-19 evolves as it spreads, and many new variants, including those with worrying mutations, often just die out.